Food hijack by Islamic State fuels debate over transparency of aid

 Information about the theft of WFP food rations last September was shared with the group's major donors, Etefa said, which are mostly governments.
 The information was not released publicly.

-The food, enough to feed up to 8,000 people for a month, was to be distributed by WFP partner groups, including the Syrian Arab Red Crescent and other local organisations, Etefa said.
+The food, enough to feed up to 8,000 people for a month, was to be distributed by WFP partner groups, including the Syrian Arab Red Crescent and other local organizations, Etefa said.

 "There are challenges, risks involved in doing humanitarian work in conflict areas, but that doesn't mean we give up," she said.
 "Nothing justifies pulling out (of Syria or Iraq)."